Looking for Christmas decorating ideas for the porch? Here’s how I decorated my front porch with the Christmas color of the season.

 I added them to the door.

-I tied them to lanterns and the front of this vintage sleigh.
+I tied them to lanterns and the front of a vintage sleigh.

 And then I placed buckets and planters full of these poinsettias around the house.